Azam FC surrender second spot to Yanga SC after Biashara United stalemate | Goal.com

-Azam FC surrender second spot to Yanga SC after Biashara United stalemate
+Azam FC surrender second spot to Yanga SC after Biashara United draw

 Azam FC surrendered second place to Yanga SC after drawing 1-1 against Bashara United on Saturday.